Pause. Pray. Ponder. (Solutions For Winning Unexpected Battles)

-One of the hardest things for me in those first years was accepting and truly appreciating the role that other people would naturally play in my adult children's lives.
-Funny enough, while Nick and Kati lived at home, I encouraged their relationships with other adults and especially with their teen ministry leaders.
+One of the hardest things for me in those first years was accepting and actually appreciating the role that other people would naturally play in my adult children's lives.
+I'm embarrassed to admit that in some ways I felt threatened by the new relationships they were building.
+Funny enough, while Nick and Kati lived at home, I encouraged their relationships with other adults and especially with mentors from our church.

-But some switch flipped inside me after they left.
+But a switch flipped inside me after they left home.

-I was fearful of them getting "bad" advise and making "bad" decisions.
+I was fearful of them getting "bad" advice and making "bad" decisions.

 I was jealous of the relationships they were building that didn't include me.

-It occurred to me that other people might usurp the role of main influencer in their lives and that left me feeling insecure and unsure of my role in their lives.
+It occurred to me that other people might usurp the role as the primary influencer in their lives and that left me feeling insecure and unsure of my role.

 While I knew what I was thinking needed to change, I was also stumped by my reactions.
-That transition exposed my controlling nature and, yes, a pretty deep pride as well.
-The root of it, though, was a lack of faith and trust in God's hand in my children's lives.
+I had no idea what was lurking in my heart.
+That transition exposed my controlling nature and even a fair amount of pride.
+As I dug a bit deeper, however, what I discovered most was a lack of faith and trust in God's hand in my children's lives.

-God was taking me to new levels of surrender that at first I was unwilling to go.
+God was taking me to new levels of surrender, and I was super uncomfortable.

 On top of it all, I was embarrassed to admit what was really going on inside.

-How many times over the years had I counseled other women as they went through similar transitions?
-Yet here I was, stuck in a mess of emotions and resisting the advice I had sagely meted out to others.
+How many times over the years had I helped other women as they went through similar transitions?
+Yet here I was, stuck in a mess of emotions and resisting the same advice I had sagely meted out to others.

-There is just so much wrong with that way of thinking!
-It would have been unhealthy for my kids on so many levels!
-Each of us has to make our own way in life.
-Each of us has to figure out how to be in the world and not of the world.
+There was so much wrong with my thinking!
+It would have been unhealthy for my kids to receive any "special" treatment or attention.
 They needed the freedom to explore life and build their own reputations.

 Don't get me wrong - both my kids loved their experiences after leaving home.
-This is a disection of my heart, not of any one else.
-I know that every parent believes their children are smart and special and amazing and should be treated as such.
-And I know that the book of James warns me rather strongly against showing favoritism.
-I know my attitude was wrong.
+This is a dissection of my heart, not of anyone else.
+I know that every parent believes their children are smart and unique and amazing and should be treated as such.
+I also know that the book of James warns me rather strongly against showing favoritism.
+I understand my attitude was wrong.
 And maybe I'm the only mom who has struggled with such thoughts...

-It would be so pleasant to just wrap everything up in a nice package, but unfortunately life isn't always a nice little package.
-Life is messy and we often struggle to find our way through to the other side of transitions.
-That road is sometimes paved with realizations of how far we are from thinking and loving like Jesus.
+It would be so pleasant to just wrap everything up in a nice package, but sometimes, life isn't a nice little package.
+I wish it weren't so, but sometimes I struggle to find my way through to the other side of transitions.
+In this case, my road was paved with some realizations of how far I was from thinking and loving like Jesus.

-My road may look different than yours.
+My path may look different than yours.
 Every parent has to find their way after the kids leave home.
 Some of us find it easier than others.
-I was comforted on my journey when another mom told me she "couldn't believe how much God was working on her after her kids left home."
-Her struggles were different, but it helped to hear I wasn't alone.
+I was comforted on my journey when another mom told me she "couldn't believe how much God was working on (her) after her kids left home."
+Her struggles were different, but it helped to hear I wasn't the only parent getting "refined."

-When my friend told me her story it helped me find the courage to surrender.
-It helped me to change and find my way back to living in my right mind.
-Now I can share my story and maybe help another parent.
+When my friend told me her story, it helped me find the courage to surrender.
+It helped me to change and accept how much more I needed to trust God.
+It gives me the courage to share my story now and maybe help another parent.
 Maybe we share similar struggles.

-There are other parts to this journey I will probably write about.
+There are other parts of this journey I will probably write about.
 Some of the bends in the road have been fascinating.
-Those twists include things like dating and matters of opinion and finding the faith and confidence to humbly submit when you disagree.
-For now, let's go back to the title of this story.
-Pause.
-Pray.
-Ponder.
+Those learning opportunities include things like dating and matters of opinion and finding the faith and confidence to humbly submit when you disagree.
+For now, here are some practical things that helped me get to the positive side of this transition...

 "Show me your ways, O Lord, teach me your paths; guide me in your truth and teach me, for you are God my Savior, and my hope is in you all day long."
-(Psalm 25:4-5)
+(Psalm 25:4-5, NIV)

 "What other nation is so great as to have their gods near them the way the Lord our God is with us whenever we pray to him?"
-(Deuteronomy 4:7)
+(Deuteronomy 4:7, NIV)

 Ponder.
 Who else could I trust with the treasure of my children but God alone?
 God created them and loves them even more than I do.
-I have given and gotten "bad" advise over the years.
-I'm still faithful and have learned great lessons.
+I have given and received "bad" advice over the years.
+I'm still faithful and have learned valuable lessons.
 God is big enough to meet the needs of my children.
 Taking the time to reason and think about truth helped me grab the irrational thoughts and lay my fears at God's feet.